derangedhk417/MicroscopeControl/README.md

 In order to run this code, you need openCV, NumPy, SciPy, Matplotlib, pixelinkWrapper, kivy and pyserial installed.
 You should be able to accomplish this with the following.

+You will need to run the installer in `dependencies/` in order to install the build tools for windows, before you run the user interface programs in this repo and before you install kivy (second command below).
+Everything should run on Linux without issue.

 ```
 pip install numpy scipy opencv-python matplotlib pixelinkWrapper pyserial --user
 python -m pip install https://github.com/kivy/kivy/archive/master.zip